 Parenting is a practice as old as the human race itself.
-It is rightly said, ‘Parenting is a human instinct’.
-The fact is that there are no predefined rules for parenting.
-Parenting varies from family to family, depending a lot on the social upbringing and the social status of the Parents, the cultural background and values and the time period they are living in.
+It is true when we say ‘Parenting is a human instinct’.
+The fact is that there are no predefined rules of parenting.
+It varies from family to family.
+Depends a lot on the social upbringing and the social status of the Parents, the cultural background and values and the era they are living in.

-If we were to define parenting in simple words, ‘The objective of all styles of parenting is to support your offspring physically, emotionally and socially to ensure complete development both intellectually and as a person from infancy to adulthood’.
+If we were to define parenting in simple words, ‘The objective of all the styles of parenting is to support your offspring physically, emotionally and socially to ensure complete development both intellectually and as a person from infancy to adulthood.

-Parenting is relatively a new verb because it is not something you do out of compulsion; rather you do it happily as it is your responsibility of rearing your child.
+Parenting is relatively a new verb because it is not something you do out of compulsion rather you do it happily, as it is your responsibility to rear your child.

-Parenting is basically asking yourself certain not so comfortable questions, answering them and then evolving and growing to be better both as parents and as a person.
-This is very important as children do not learn from what we teach them, rather they learn from who you are.
+Parenting is asking yourself certain not so comfortable questions, answering them and then evolving and growing to be better both as parents and as a person.
+This is very important as children do not learn from what we teach them, but they learn from who you are.

-With the changing socio-economic environment the concept of Parenting also seems to have changed.
-We as parents want to give the best to our child, but in turn also expect them to be the best in all respect in comparison to any other kid.
+With the changing socio-economic environment, the concept of parenting also seems to have changed.
+We as parents want to give the best to our child, but in turn also expect them to be the best in all respects, in comparison to any other kid.
 This being applicable to every Parent, the obvious outcome is that the child is under tremendous pressure to perform and that too even before the child has barely learnt to walk, run or express!

-In effect when you as parents say your child is stubborn and does not respond the way you want him or her to do, it is actually you who is becoming stubborn and want your child to behave like you, i.e. an adult, which the child neither understands nor want to do.
+In effect, when you as parents say your child is stubborn and does not respond the way you want the child to do, it is you who is stubborn and wants your child to behave like you, i.e. an adult, which the child neither understands nor wants to do.

-I do not intend to blame the parents for expecting too much from their child because tghey are right from their point of view.
-But, this may not be always true.
-I have come across various parents struggling in bringing up their child.
+I do not intend to blame the parents for expecting too much from their child because they are right from their point of view.
+But, this may not be true.
+I have come across various parents struggling in bringing up their children.

-Mastermind school is organizing one such program, ‘Workshop on Parenting and Beyond’ on the 3rd of April 2021 from 7 PM.
-The workshop will be conducted by Mrs. Sheetal Chauhan, a Professional Counselor cum Mentor.
+Mastermind School, located in Bicholi Mardana, Indore, is organizing a ‘Workshop on Parenting and Beyond’ on the 3rd of April 2021 from 7 PM.
+The workshop will be by Ms Sheetal Chauhan, a Professional Counselor cum Mentor.
 The proceedings would be live on Facebook.